Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Preliminaries

-where $\bm{K}_{X,X}$ denotes the covariance matrix evaluated on the training input ${X}$, and each entry is $[\bm{K}_{X,X}]_{i,j} = k({\x}_i, {\x}_j)$; $\bm{K}_{{\x}_*, X}$ denotes the cross covariance matrix between the test input ${\x}_*$ and the training input ${X}$; The zero-mean GP prior is assumed here and will be used in the rest of this paper if there is no other specification.
-Note that the posterior distribution $p(f(\x_*) \vert \x_*, \cD)$ gives not only a point estimate, i.e., the posterior mean, but also the uncertainty region of such estimate quantified by the posterior variance.
+where $\boldsymbol{K}_{\bm{X},\bm{X}}$ denotes the covariance matrix evaluated on the training input $\bm{X}$, and each entry is $[\boldsymbol{K}_{\bm{X},\bm{X}}]_{i,j} = k({\bm{x}}_i, \bm{x}_j)$; $\bm{K}_{\bm{x}_*, \bm{X}}$ denotes the cross covariance matrix between the test input $\bm{x}_*$ and the training input $\bm{X}$; the zero-mean GP prior is assumed here and will be used in the rest of this paper if there is no further specification.
+Note that the posterior distribution $p(f(\bm{x}_*) \vert \bm{x}_*, \cD)$ gives not only a point estimate, i.e., the posterior mean, but also an uncertainty region of such estimate quantified by the posterior variance.
+It should also be noted that here we denote the variables in the GPR model using mathematical mode italics, such as $\bm{x}_i$ and $y_i$; these variables should not be confused with the latent state $\x_t$ and observation $\y_t$ in SSM (cf. Eq.~(\ref{eq:SSM})).